Vavarine/esp8266-preact/README.md

 4. Build and upload the code with `pio run -t upload` or use the PlatformIO IDE.
 5. Open the serial monitor to see the IP address of the ESP8266 and access it on your browser.

+### ESP32

+To use this project in ESP32 boards, just open the `platformio.ini` file, comment the line with `default_envs = esp12e` and uncomment the line with `default_envs = node32s`.
+Platformio should handle everything else by itself.

 ### Development

 - Create a `interface/.env` file following the `interface/.env.example`